- Contested Probate Solicitors

 When considering how to contest a will an aggrieved third party will first consider whether or not the requirements for execution of the will have been complied with in full.
 There are no half measures here and the will is either legally executed and is valid or it's imperfect and thereby invalid.
 If that is the case then an earlier will may take precedence or if there is no earlier will or no earlier valid will then the intestacy rules take precedence and in that case if there are no surviving relatives that comply with the statutory requirements then the state can step in and claim the entire estate.

-The all important question when how to contest a will is whether the document is valid.
+The all important question is whether the will is valid.
 So many mistakes can be made in executing a will which can invalidate the entire document.
 It’s an area rife with pitfalls for the inexperienced or DIY pack purchaser.
 The law sets forth strict criteria for a valid will.
 The testator must be over the age of 18 years, of sound mind and free from any undue influence.
 The undue influence issue commonly arises when a beneficiary is seen as having had too much involvement in making the will.
 There are also specific witnessing requirements.
 Two individuals must witness you signing the document and then sign the document themselves as well.
 Neither of the witnesses should be a beneficiary of the will or else they forfeit their inheritance.

-In the case of a DIY will the question of how to contest a will can often be answered by simply considering the execution of the document.
-The first place that a lawyer who is minded to get involved in contesting a will looks on behalf of a client is at the actual signing and witnessing of the will.
+In the case of a DIY will the question of validity can often be answered by simply considering the execution of the document.
+The first place that a lawyer looks on behalf of a client is at the actual signing and witnessing of the will.
 In order to be a valid will the following conditions must be fulfilled :-

 - the document must have been made by or for an adult which for the sake of the law means a person over the age of 18 years